 We’ve all filled out a lot of forms in our lifetime, with various levels of complexity, from a simple ‘contact me’ to your IRS tax return.
 If you’ve gone through the process of submitting taxes, you know it’s an involved task.
 There is the pre-work before you can even submit the actual forms (gathering your personal information, deciding which forms are needed).
 And then the work you do while completing the forms for submission (field A has to match field G).
 The point of this example is that the development of this process – to submit a form to the IRS – has many working parts that had to be created and linked together.
 AEM Forms is one of the best systems to complete this task.

-In part 1 of our AEM Forms series we talked about some of the benefits and features that accompany the AEM Forms Module.
-In this post we’ll go over the technology and inner workings behind AEM forms.
+In this post, we’ll go over the technology and inner workings behind AEM forms.
 This will give you a better idea about how they are set up in an AEM system and you can begin to understand the best ways to effectively utilize them.

 AEM Forms OSGi and AEM Forms JEE